 - Refrigerate the dough before rolling it out, to ensure the cookies keep their shape and don’t overspread.

-- To freeze: Place cookies in a ziplock bag or store them in the freezer, for up to 6 months.
+- To freeze: Place leftovers in a ziplock bag and store them in the freezer for up to 6 months.

 Keto Gingerbread Cookies